AdevintaSpain/Leku/README.md

 * Pick locations using "touch" gestures on the map
 * Customization (Theme and layout)
 * Events Tracking
-* Multi-language support (English and Spanish supported by default)
+* Multi-language support (English, Spanish and Vietnamese supported by default)
 * RTL (Right-To-Left) layout support
 <br><br><br>